• Skip to primary navigation

 Complete list of ingredients and amounts can be found in the recipe card below.

-• Flour: You can use regular all-purpose flour, or American white bread flour to make bread in the bread maker.
+• Flour: You can use regular all-purpose flour (plain flour in the UK and Australia), or American white bread flour (this is called Strong white flour in the UK and Australia), to make bread in the bread maker.
 Bread flour will give you a loaf that is a bit more chewy, since this type of flour has more protein, thus creating more gluten.

 • Yeast: Instant yeast is the right choice when deciding what type of yeast to buy for your bread maker bread.
 You may also see “bread maker yeast”.
 This is also Instant yeast, just with a different label, so feel free to use either.
 Active Dry Yeast won’t properly bloom in the bread maker, so don’t use that here.